Stuycs-K/final-project-8-chenr-lins/WORKLOG.md

 ### 6/5

 Moved initially declared instances to inside the restart() method; get rid of mode 2 and added a mode2 boolean; move some of the codes in draw around to fit the newly added boolean; fix problem of disappearing Bodys when dirt touches it after end game.

+### 6/6

+Added a High Score to the top of right screen; change shape of Dirt from squares to rectangles; fix problem of pushing off the wrong Body

 ## GROUP MEMBER 2: Stephanie